This-Is-Ko/football-updater/README.md

 ### Dashboard

-The dashboard can be accessed by going to
+The dashboard can be accessed at

     hostname:port/posts